Fullchee/really-bad-chinese-chess/README.md

   - king is not in check
   - no other piece can move
 - Kings can't see each other
+  - test case for it
+- on init, spawn random pieces in random places

 # Why